polyphony-chat/.github/SPECIFICATION.md

 ```
 Fig. 4: Sequence diagram of a successful encrypted group creation with 3 members.

+### 5.4 Multi-device support

+Polyphony servers and clients must implement multi-device support, as defined in the MLS specification (RFC9420).
+In addition to the MLS specification, Polyphony servers and clients must also implement the X3DH key agreement protocol to securely sync message history.
+Clients must not use the same keys on multiple devices.
+Instead, the MLS protocol considers each login on a new device a new client.

+TODO: Can two clients safely negotiate keys with each other when the server is hijacked?
+If not, scrap message history sync.

+Regardless of channel or group permissions, a user join request from a new device should be accepted by default.

+### 5.5 Best practices

+- In case of encrypted guild channel join requests, it may be a good idea to treat multiple join requests from the same user with different clients as a single join request.
+- Joining an encrypted channel, even from an already established member with a new device, should be an event clearly visible to all members of the channel.
+This is to prevent a malicious user from joining a channel without the other members noticing.

 ## 6. Keys and signatures

 All keys must be generated using the `EdDSA` signature scheme.
+TODO: Specifics?

 ### 6.1.
 KeyPackages